 How to Can Homemade Chili

-If you are looking for the best recipe ever for canning homemade chili, you don't need to look any further!
+Canning chili was a new adventure for me.
 My family is picky about their chili.
-Seriously, if your family doesn't like your canned food better than what you can buy at the store, you may be wasting your time canning your own food, especially if it is your spouse who doesn't like the canned food you've made!
+Seriously, if your family doesn’t like your canned food better than what you can buy at the store, you may be wasting your time canning your own food, especially if it is your spouse who doesn’t like the canned food you’ve made!

 When I am testing out canning recipes, my family HAS to like it, or I don’t bother making it again.
 Some recipes are definitely better than others, and chili recipes are no exception.

-I've experimented with several different chili recipes, and this is the one I came up with.
+I’ve experimented with several different chili recipes, and this one was my family’s favorite.
 I was really surprised with how good it turned out, and my family LOVED it!
 Finally, the perfect chili recipe.

 3 c. dried pinto or kidney beans